 While a trip to the Galapagos is certainly not about the boat you take, that vessel can either detract from or enhance the experience of your adventure—which is why picking the right one is so important.

-So what do you look for when selecting the right yacht company?
+So what do you look for when selecting the right yacht company for the best Galapagos cruise?
 Here are some of the most important factors, as selected by our Galapagos and sailing experts and confirmed by our previous passengers.

 Plenty of Outdoor Space